menvuthy/Vuthy/_posts/2020-08-12-urban-growth-pp.md

 **8. Composite images into a timelapse imagery in a GIF format.**

 In order to composite images into a timelapse imagery, you need to have a collection of several images following a time frame.
 Due to different band type for visualization of Landsat satellite, I haven't found a way to write a single script to make GIF images from each satellite.
 Therefore, I composite the images from each satellite separately.
 For example, a composite of image collection from Landsat 5, a composite of image collection from Landsat 7, and a composite of image collection from Landsat 8.
 In the sample script above, there are only three years.
 Given that, there's no need to composite these three images in Python.
-You can make it manually online or using application in computer or mobile phone.
+You can make it manually by using online or computer application.

 However, you maybe use the below script in case you have more years of images from different Landsat satellite.
 ```yaml